Aman-Singh-07/Aman-Singh-07/README.md

 I am Aman Singh.
 I am a B. Tech Computer Science and Engineering undergraduate at Madan Mohan Malaviya University of Technology, Gorakhpur.
 I currently maintain a CGPA of 9.87.

 * 🔭 **Current Focus:** My technical areas of interest include Machine Learning, Generative AI, Competitive Programming, Data Structures & Algorithms, and Cybersecurity.
 * 🧩 **Algorithmic Problem Solving:** I have collectively solved 2,700+ problems across various coding platforms.
-I have also maintained a consistent 480-day continuous coding streak.
+I have also maintained a consistent 500+ day continuous coding streak.
 * 🛡️ **Cybersecurity:** I actively participate in team-based Capture The Flag (CTF) events, recently competing as a national finalist in the 12-hour continuous live HACK IITK 2026 Grand Finale.
 I also secured a Global Rank of 56 in PsychCTF 2026 with my team, "5ev3n".

 ---